spoogle/SearchTouch/README.markdown

 By default, *Core Data* is used to store and manipulate search indexes.
-If you don't want to use Core Data, there is an alternative set of data structures, based on *CFTree*s.
+If you don't want to use Core Data, there is an alternative set of data structures, based on *CFTree*.
 Building and searching these indexes is fast, but they cannot be saved to persistent storage - they must be rebuilt every time your app is used.
 To use these data structures, define the *NO_CORE_DATA* preprocessor symbol in the